Mingzhao91/Password-Generator/README.md

 ![Invalid Password Length](./assets/screenshots/error-characters-length.png)
 <br/>

-After specifying the number of characters for a new password, a serious of alerts will prompts to ask user what character types are needed for generating a password.
+After specifying the number of characters for a new password, a series of alerts will be prompted to ask user what character types are needed for generating a password.
 ![Character Types Request](./assets/screenshots/character-types-request.png)
 <br/>